pqrs-org/Karabiner-Elements/docs/mouse-motion-and-wheel-to-key.md

 checks them again.
 Per-output `conditions` are checked at the deadline.

 **All selected axes are consumed immediately in every direction**, including unmapped, empty, filtered, or subthreshold output.
 The first applicable rule takes those axes.
 Unselected axes and button clicks pass through immediately, including in mixed reports.
-If no window is active and its input conditions do not match, input passes through unchanged.
+If neither a window nor a cooldown is active and its input conditions do not match, input passes through unchanged.

 Output modifiers are captured at the start of each window: